vtex-apps/io-documentation/docs/en/Recipes/store-management/migrating-storefront-from-legacy-to-io.md

 To do that, [open a support ticket](https://help.vtex.com/en/support) asking for the edition change.
 Do not forget to include the names of the workspaces you wish to use in this process.

-You can confirm a given workspace’s edition by running the command `vtex edition get`.
-Learn more about [edition apps](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app).
+You can check the Edition app installed in a workspace by running the following command: `vtex edition get`.
+Please refer to [Edition apps](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app) for further information.

 > ⚠️
 >